Sitefinity/react-standalone-renderer/README.md

 ## Running in development mode
 Running in dev mode does not require installing additional software.
 If you wish to hook up the your local react renderer the the remote CMS instance follow these steps:

-0. Make sure that the package "http-proxy-middleware" is referenced in the packages.json file.
 1. Run npm install
-2. Go to [the file](/src/setupProxy.js) and set the 'target' property to the URL of the CMS.
+2. Go to [the setupProxy file](/src/setupProxy.js) and set the 'host' field to the URL of the CMS.
-3. Configure the CMS ->
-3. Setup the CMS to allow proxying requests from localhost If CMS is hosted on azure -> [instructions](https://www.progress.com/documentation/sitefinity-cms/host-the-asp.net-core-rendered-application#configure-the-renderer-for-azure-app-services)
+3. Setup the CMS to allow proxying requests from localhost If CMS is hosted on azure -> [instructions](https://www.progress.com/documentation/sitefinity-cms/host-the-asp.net-core-rendered-application#configure-sitefinity-cms-for-azure-app-services)

    If CMS is hosted on local IIS (Step 5 to 8) -> [instructions](https://www.progress.com/documentation/sitefinity-cms/host-sitefinity-cms-and-the-.net-core-renderer-on-the-same-iis)
 5. If CMS is hosted under https and you wish to keep the protocol secure, generate an ssl certificate and reference the files in .env file.
 Uncomment the HTTPS setting there as well.
 An easy way to generate a certificate is to you have dotnet core locally installed and to to run the command: 'dotnet dev-certs https --export-path ./cert.crt --no-password --format PEM'